imrishu18/sales-insights/README.md

 ## 🚀 Project Overview

-This project provides **end-to-end sales performance insights** for a computer hardware manufacturer.
+This project provides **end-to-end sales performance insights** using **SQL, Tableau, and Power BI** for a computer hardware manufacturer.
 The company faced declining profits and inconsistent sales patterns across regions.
 As a **Data Analyst**, I performed **data extraction, transformation, analysis, and visualization** to help leadership identify: